-"If God can use Rahab (a heroic prostitute in the Old Testament) He can use you," Epling Lacob talked about a selfless man who started with Golden State 24 years ago as a ball boy and was rewarded for his hard work and loyalty with a cham-pionship ring and Steph Curry mentioning his name during an MVP acceptance speech.
-"I strive to be like him," said Lacob.

-Rain ended the game just as the third quarter started with Christian Sports Ministries up, 37-33, and one clear winnereveryone involved. -Rahsaan Thomas SAN QUENTIN NEWS July 2016 www.sanguentinnews.com Page 19 Casey Affleck Bats Against SC All Stars Staff Writer Actor and producer Casey Affleck's Los Angeles Love baseball team fell to the San Quentin All-Stars in a double header 7-6 and 13-3.
-In the first game.
-John "Dunnie" Windham smashed a walk-off grand slam home run to cap off a ninth-inning rally for the win.
-"That was a profound base ball moment," said David ball moment," said David Gould, Loves' Head Coach and player.
+"If God can use Rahab (a heroic prostitute in the Old Testament) He can use you," Epling said.
+Lacob talked about a selfless man who started with Golden State 24 years ago as a ball boy and was rewarded for his hard work and loyalty with a championship ring and Steph Curry mentioning his name during an MVP acceptance speech.
+"I strive to be like him," said Rain ended the game just as the third quarter started with Christian Sports Ministries up, 37-33, and one clear winnereveryone involved. -Rahsaan Thomas SAN QUENTIN NEWS July 2016 www.sanguentinnews.com Page 19 Casey Affleck Bats Against SQ All Stars By Marcus Henderson Staff Writer Actor and producer Casey Affleck's Los Angeles Love baseball team fell to the San Quentin All-Stars in a double header 7-6 and 13-3.
+In the first game, All-Star ohn "Dunnie" Windham smashed a walk-off grand slam home run to cap off a ninth-inning rally for the win.
+"That was a profound baseball moment," said David Gould, Loves' Head Coach and player.
 "No lead is safe; you have to stay humble.
 You can't get cocky."
 Windham added, "We never lost confidence.
 We believed we could win like this."
 L.A.
 Love is from the Beverly Hills Wood Bat League.
 The club was started seven years ago by Affleck and Gould.
 They have won a L.A.
-City Championship.
-Affleck has appeared in such movies The Assassination of Jesse James, Ocean's Eleven and in Good Will Hunting with his brother, Ben Affleck.
+City Champi- Affleck has appeared in such movies The Assassination of Jesse James, Ocean's Eleven and in Good Will Hunting with his brother, Ben Affleck.
 He has a new movie, Manchester of the Sea, coming out in November.
-"I learned a lot about life in ere," said Affleck.
-"People here."
+"I learned a lot about life in here," said Affleck.
+"People